martinchernyavskiy/Notes/CS/Hardware/ECE 252/Trends and Increasing Complexity.md

 ## Effects
 ?
-- As number of transistors double every 2 years, so does the cost
+- As number of transistors double every 2 years, the cost halves
 - Computers become more cost-effective for variety of fields, revolutionizing industries
 - Other components experience improvement also (size, cost, memory, display, connectivity)